OmniS0FT/.github/profile/README.md

 ## OmniBot 🤖

-Omnibot attempts to at bring the functionality from popular AI interfaces such as ChatGPT and Gemini into a in-browser experience.
+Omnibot brings the advanced features of popular AI interfaces down to a simple and private in-browser experience.

 **Here are some Features:**